444Kartik/Dummy-Portfolio-Design/readme.md

-# App Developer Portfolio - Kartik
+# Dummy Portfolio Design - Kartik

-This is a clean and modern portfolio UI designed specifically for showcasing app development skills.
+This is a clean and modern portfolio UI designed specifically for showcasing my UI Design skills.
 Built using **HTML and CSS only**, this project focuses on simplicity, style, and performance.

 ## 🔥 Features